Entanglement-efficient bipartite-distributed quantum computing: Packing distributable unitaries

 such that each embedding unit can be implemented by a joint entanglement-assisted process $\mathcal{P}_{\mathbb{Q},\mathbb{A}}$ rooted on a set of qubits $\mathbb{Q}$ and assisted with a set of auxiliary qubits $\mathbb{A} = \{e_{1},...,e_{k}\}$,

-\end{definition} Note that a joint embedding can have packing processes on the same root qubit multiple times, i.e. $q_{i} = q_{j}$.
-As shown in Fig. \ref{fig:joint_embedding}, the joint embedding of $U$ on $\{q_{1},q_{2},...,q_{k}\}$ has two packing processes rooted on the same qubit $q_{1}=q_{2}$ and assisted with two auxiliary $e_{1}$ and $e_{2}$, respectively.
+\end{definition} With joint embedding, one can simultaneously merge non-sequential distributing processes on multiple qubits.
+Note that a joint embedding can have packing processes on the same root qubit multiple times.
+As shown in Fig. \ref{fig:joint_embedding}, the joint embedding of $U$ on $\{q_{1},q_{2},...,q_{k}\}$ has two packing processes rooted on the same qubit $q_{1}$ and assisted with two auxiliary qubits $e_{1}$ and $e'_{1}$, respectively.